PJM Glossary

 Demand Side Management

-Demand Response and Energy Efficiency measures by end-use (retail) customers
+Demand Response and energy efficiency measures used by end-use (retail) customers to modify or reduce load.

 Demand Side Response